-[] A principal will not conduct an investigation unless directed to do so by the Compliance Officer.
-Contemporaneously, one of the Compliance Officers or a designee will inform the individual alleged to have engaged in the unlawful harassing or retaliatory conduct, hereinafter referred to as the "Respondent", that a complaint has been received.
-The Respondent will be informed about the nature of the allegations and a copy of the Board's anti-harassment policy shall be provided to the Respondent.
-The Respondent must also be informed of the opportunity to submit a written response to the complaint within () five (5) () () [END OF OPTION] business days.
+[ ] A The principal will not conduct an investigation unless directed to do so by the Compliance Officer CO.

+Contemporaneously, one of the Compliance Officers or a designee Simultaneously, the CO will inform the individual alleged to have engaged in the unlawful harassing or retaliatory conduct, hereinafter referred to as the "Respondent", that a the Respondent that a formal complaint has been received.
+The Respondent will be informed about the nature of the allegations and provided with a copy of the Board's anti-harassment policy shall be provided to the Respondent any relevant policies and/or administrative guidelines, including Policy 5517 - Anti-Harassment.
+The Respondent also must be informed of the opportunity to submit a written response to the formal complaint within five (5) business days.